Estonia 200: Ideology and platform

-Estonia 200 describes itself as a liberal and progressive party.
-It supports Estonia's NATO and European Union membership, same-sex marriage and internet access as a human right.
-It also supports reducing the personal income tax rate of employees with places of work and residence outside Tallinn and Harju County by 15%.
-The party supports community-based renewable energy sources and creating a bond for green funding.
+Estonia 200 describes itself as a liberal and progressive party, and has been described as centrist and adhering to both social and economic liberalism.
+It is pro-NATO and pro-European, supports same-sex marriage, and considers internet access a human right.
+The party supports community-based investments in renewable energy sources and creating a bond for green funding.
 It advocates the inclusion of mental health lessons in school curricula, as well as reserving 1% of local budgets for investment projects chosen by residents.
-Estonia 200 also calls for local government bodies to be made up of 50% politicians and 50% representatives of experts and interest groups.
+Estonia 200 also calls for local government bodies to comprise a mixture of politicians, experts and representatives of interest groups.
 In addition, it intends to decrease public funding for all political parties.